awni/awni.github.io/_posts/2019-11-8-label-bias.md

 ## A Few Examples

-In this section we'll look at a few examples of models some of which suffer from label bias and some of which do not.
+In this section we'll look at a few examples of models, some of which suffer from label bias and some of which do not.

 ### Hidden Markov Model

-The hidden Markov model (HMM) is a generative model which makes two assumptions about the data distribution.
+The hidden Markov model (HMM) is a generative model which makes two assumptions about the data generating distribution.
 First, it assumes that the observation
 $x_t$ is conditionally independent of all other $y$ and $x$ given the hidden state (i.e. label) at time $t$, $y_t$.
-Second, the HMM makes the usual Markov independence assumption that $y_t$ is conditionally independent of all previous $y$ given $y_{t-1}$.
+Second, the HMM makes the usual Markov independence assumption that $y_t$ is conditionally independent of all previous
+$y$ given $y_{t-1}$.
 In equations
 \\[
 p(X, Y) = p(y_0) \prod_{t=1}^T p(x_t \mid y_t) p(y_t \mid y_{t-1}).
 \\]